 I am currently looking for new research team members at all levels, particularly students interested in the PhD program.

 I enjoy mentoring students and post-doctoral researchers through their academic journey.
 Members of my research team are encouraged to collaborate with one another on all aspects of their work, from data collection and coding through preparation of manuscripts and presentations.
-I meet one-on-one with each team member at least once per week, and during the academic year we hold bi-monthly group meetings where members will present research updates and we discuss on-going ideas, issues, and concerns.
+I meet one-on-one with each student at least once per week, and during the academic year we hold bi-monthly group meetings where students will present research updates and we discuss on-going ideas, issues, and concerns.
 I am committed to supporting each member of my team in all their academic and research pursuits.
 I am very proud of them!

 PhD applicants: You must have master's and bachelor's degrees in one or more of the areas indicated above, from a reputable institution, with excellent grades, references, and research output.
 Please email me with subject line "PhD applicant" and attach your CV and research interests.
 Admission to our PhD program is highly competitive; however, I also offer generous stipends and salaries to PhD students.